The future of metaverse-ready defense

 The Integrated Force: A Vision for the Future

-The DSEI 2023 message for its attendees was that the future of defence lies in agility, technological advancement, and integration, served by a defence enterprise that is agile, adapting and innovating as situations demand.
+The DSEI 2023 message for its attendees was that the future of defense lies in agility, technological advancement, and integration, served by a defense enterprise that is agile, adapting and innovating as situations demand.
 It will be people that make this future happen, and it will also be digital technology.
 Whether it is called a military metaverse or networked simulation we are seeing that interactive gaming, command and control, and ultimately future operations of information-savvy military forces are converging.
-At their core is the same information technology, a common digital infrastructure for all defence activities.
+At their core is the same information technology, a common digital infrastructure for all defense activities.

 References